mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   Proximity:
     # Allows to limit how tight spawners can be placed from each other
     Use: false
-    # Radius in blocks from blaced block.
+    # Radius in blocks from placed block.
 Max range is 16
-    # Can bypass with cmi.spawners.proximity.bypass
+    # Can be bypassed with cmi.spawners.proximity.bypass
     Range: 3
 ItemRenaming:
   # When set to true, players will be denyied from renaming defined items in anvil or with itemname command